degen98/directional-movement-in-financial-makets/README.md

 ![image](https://user-images.githubusercontent.com/61080527/147284572-3bec31f1-5652-4348-b8ef-d92f13973cac.png)

-the blue line denote the original datavalues and red line denotes the prediction done on the training data and green line shows the prediction done by LSTM model for testing data.
+In the above figure, the blue line denote the original datavalues and red line denotes the prediction done on the training data and green line shows the prediction done by LSTM model for testing data.

 ![image](https://user-images.githubusercontent.com/61080527/147284664-33195488-9b00-4491-9b82-993d8e678470.png)